samb00ka/DNSkron/README.md

 ## About DNSkron

 DNSkron is a Linux shell script developed to enumerate historical DNS records, subdomains, analyze network infrastructure and find potentially related websites for a target domain or IP address.
 In some situations helps to disclosure Cloudflare protected websites.
-The script uses Virustotal free API key.
+The script uses Virustotal free API key

 #### Requirements